GrottoPress/envy/README.md

 ENV["APP_SERVER_PORT"] = "8080"
 ```

-**Envy** is very production-ready, as it loads environment variables only once per application life-cycle.
+**Envy** loads environment variables only once per application life-cycle.
 This avoids the overhead of reading and parsing YAML files on every single request.

 **Envy** sets file permission (`0600` by default) for the loaded config file.

-**Envy** supports loading a file from a supplied list of files in decreasing order of priority from the first file to the last.
-The earliest file that is readable is loaded.
+**Envy** supports loading a file from a supplied list of files in decreasing order of priority; the first readable file is loaded.

 ## Installation